Principal, AIA, LEED AP

 Brad is a graduate of Auburn University and the Rural Studio program, where he was inspired to create architecture that not only provides shelter but also uplifts the human spirit.
 He is a registered architect and urban designer with a strong design sensibility.

 Brad has been actively engaged in urban design in Chattanooga since 2006 and believes that the best means to protect our resources are to reuse our existing urban space and buildings.
 His 15 years of experience has resulted in contributions to the built environment ranging from urban housing and streetscape design to custom home design.
 Brad offers clients a level of experience to create lasting structures and elevates the soul.

-Design Professional, LEED AP, EDAC
+Architect, AIA, LEED AP, EDAC

 Jessica has 10 years of experience in commercial, health care and hospitality projects for firms in Tennessee, South Carolina, Kansas and Alabama.
 Whether thinking strategically through efficient space planning and creative solutions for achieving client objectives or maximizing a tight budget, Jessica has a passion for problem solving through design.